MarkDing/IoT-Developer-Boot-Camp-Wiki/common/The-US-Smart-Speaker-Ecosystem-Investigation.md

 Figure 1.2 Directives Flow between Gadgets and Alexa server
 </div>

 Except for these four ways connecting devices to Amazon Alexa, Amazon also provides Alexa Voice Service (AVS) which allows developing product with built-in Alexa.
-C<span style="color: rgb(17,17,17);">ustomers can talk to these products directly with the wake word &ldquo;Alexa,&rdquo; and receive voice responses and content instantly.&nbsp;<span style="color: rgb(17,17,17);">Alexa built-in products work with Alexa skills and Alexa-compatible smart home devices, bringing familiar capabilities from the Amazon Echo family of devices to a range of new form factors and use cases developed by leading brands.</span></span>
+C<span style="color: rgb(17,17,17);">ustomers can talk to these products directly with the wake word "Alexa," and receive voice responses and content instantly. <span style="color: rgb(17,17,17);">Alexa built-in products work with Alexa skills and Alexa-compatible smart home devices, bringing familiar capabilities from the Amazon Echo family of devices to a range of new form factors and use cases developed by leading brands.</span></span>

 <span style="color: rgb(17,17,17);">More details [here.](https://developer.amazon.com/alexa-voice-service)</span>

-### <span style="color: rgb(17,17,17);">Alexa Voice Service (AVS) and </span>**Alexa Built-in Devices**
+## 1.2.
+Alexa Voice Service (AVS) and Alexa Built-in Devices

 <span style="color: rgb(17,17,17);">Alexa Voice Service (AVS) is Amazon's suite of services built around its voice-controlled AI assistant for the home and other environments, and </span><span style="color: rgb(17,17,17);">Alexa built-in is a category of devices created with the Alexa Voice Service (AVS) that have a microphone and speaker. </span><span style="color: rgb(17,17,17);">The Alexa Voice Service enables user to access cloud-based Alexa capabilities with the support of AVS APIs, hardware kits, software tools, and documentation.
 Many smart device manufacturers through AVS to join the Alexa ecosystem, providing services to their customers. </span>

 <span style="color: rgb(17,17,17);">Amazon provides an AVS Device SDK which has the software interface using C++ based libraries to developers to leverage Amazon AVS APIs.
 Also, Amazon now has many AVS hardware development kits which can be used to simplify the development process and accelerate the developing speed.</span>

-<span style="color: rgb(17,17,17);"><span style="color: rgb(17,17,17);">A typical system designed for AVS requires a microphone and speaker with three processing blocks: an audio front end (AFE) to clean up the input speech, a wake word engine (WWE) to recognize the voice command for &ldquo;Alexa,&rdquo; and an AVS client to send utterances to and receive directives from the cloud.
+<span style="color: rgb(17,17,17);"><span style="color: rgb(17,17,17);">A typical system designed for AVS requires a microphone and speaker with three processing blocks: an audio front end (AFE) to clean up the input speech, a wake word engine (WWE) to recognize the voice command for "Alexa," and an AVS client to send utterances to and receive directives from the cloud.
 Now there are new SoC solutions that achieve these three processing block functions on a Single-Chip. <span style="color: rgb(17,17,17);">The first single-chip SoC solutions qualified by Amazon are development kits from Qualcomm, Amlogic, and Allwinner:</span></span></span>

-*   <span>[Qualcomm's Smart Audio 6-Mic Development Kit for Amazon AVS](https://developer.amazon.com/alexa-voice-service/dev-kits/qualcomm-6-mic)</span>&nbsp;is based on the Qualcomm<span>&reg;</span>&nbsp;Smart Audio platform.
+*   <span>[Qualcomm's Smart Audio 6-Mic Development Kit for Amazon AVS](https://developer.amazon.com/alexa-voice-service/dev-kits/qualcomm-6-mic)</span> is based on the Qualcomm<span>&reg;</span> Smart Audio platform.
 It supports the development of Alexa-enabled table-top smart home devices and premium smart speakers.
-The kit includes Qualcomm&rsquo;s Snapdragon&trade; application processor and system software; Fluence IoT technology for beamforming, echo cancellation, noise suppression, barge-in support, and far-field voice capture in high-noise environments; integrated audio decoding and post-processing algorithms to support premium sound quality; WWE tuned to &ldquo;Alexa&rdquo;; and AllPlay&trade; multi-room networking capabilities.
+The kit includes Qualcomm&rsquo;s Snapdragon&trade; application processor and system software; Fluence IoT technology for beamforming, echo cancellation, noise suppression, barge-in support, and far-field voice capture in high-noise environments; integrated audio decoding and post-processing algorithms to support premium sound quality; WWE tuned to "Alexa"; and AllPlay&trade; multi-room networking capabilities.
-*   <span>[Amlogic's A113X1 Far-Field Development Kit for Amazon AVS](https://developer.amazon.com/alexa-voice-service/dev-kits/amlogic-6-mic)</span>&nbsp;is designed for commercial developers integrating Alexa into smart speakers, smart home hubs, and other devices.
+*   <span>[Amlogic's A113X1 Far-Field Development Kit for Amazon AVS](https://developer.amazon.com/alexa-voice-service/dev-kits/amlogic-6-mic)</span> is designed for commercial developers integrating Alexa into smart speakers, smart home hubs, and other devices.
 The development kit comes with a board that is configurable for 2-mic linear, 4-mic triangular, and 6-mic circular arrays, making it a flexible solution for a range of hands-free and far-field applications.
 The SoC supports advanced algorithms for echo cancellation, beamforming, noise reduction, as well as audio post-processing effects.
 The A113X SoC boasts high performance with low power consumption, enabling application headroom for cost-sensitive OEM designs with option for battery-powered applications.
-*   <span>[Allwinner's SoC-Only 3-Mic Far-Field Development Kit for Amazon AVS](https://developer.amazon.com/alexa-voice-service/dev-kits/allwinner-3-mic)</span>&nbsp;is designed for OEMs and ODMs integrating Alexa into devices including smart speakers, table-top smart home devices with displays, home appliances, and robotic gadgets.
+*   <span>[Allwinner's SoC-Only 3-Mic Far-Field Development Kit for Amazon AVS](https://developer.amazon.com/alexa-voice-service/dev-kits/allwinner-3-mic)</span> is designed for OEMs and ODMs integrating Alexa into devices including smart speakers, table-top smart home devices with displays, home appliances, and robotic gadgets.
 The development kit offers far-field performance with a 3-mic array, and uses a single quad-core SoC architecture that does not require an external DSP &ndash; the combination of which delivers a compelling and cost-effective solution for integrating Alexa into finished products.
 The SoC supports advanced algorithms for audio echo cancellation, beamforming, and noise reduction, and provides application headroom for OEM designs with option for battery-operated designs.

 More details about AVS Development Kits is [here](https://developer.amazon.com/alexa-voice-service/dev-kits/).

-### **Alexa Ecosystem Skills**
+## 1.3.
+Alexa Ecosystem Skills

 Alexa provides multiple APIs for developers to build different types of skills.
 Developer can develop custom skills through either **AWS Lambda function** or **web service.**

-#### **Lambda function:**<span> </span>
+### 1.3.1.
+Lambda function

 <span>a service that lets you run code in the cloud without managing servers.
 Alexa sends your code user requests and your code can inspect the request, take any necessary actions (such as looking up information online) and then send back a response.
 You can write Lambda functions in Node.js, Java, Python, C#, or Go.</span>